Polka Theatre Child Safety Protection Policy

 - everyone who comes into contact with children and families has a role to play in sharing information and identifying concerns.

-As a venue dedicated to children, the safety and protection of children is paramount.
+As a venue dedicated to children, the safety and protection of children are paramount.
 Our Board of Trustees and all staff employed by Polka Theatre have a duty of care to children and young people who visit our theatre and attend our activities.
 We recognise our commitment to safeguard and promote children’s welfare and follow a policy of best practice that protects them.
 This policy applies to all staff, including senior managers and the board of trustees, paid staff, freelancers, volunteers, students and anyone else working on behalf of Polka.

 The purpose of this policy is: